10. Rocoto Introductory Information¶

 Note that issuing a

 updated workflow status table; it will print out the same table.
 It is the

 rocotorun command that updates

 reads the database file and prints the table to the screen.
 To see an updated table, the

 rocotorun command several times (over the course of several minutes or longer, depending

-on your grid size and computational resources), the output of the
+on the grid size and computational resources available), the output of the

 rocotostat command should look like this:

 CYCLE TASK JOBID STATE EXIT STATUS TRIES DURATION ==================================================================================================== 201907010000 make_grid 175805 SUCCEEDED 0 1 10.0 201907010000 make_orog 175810 SUCCEEDED 0 1 27.0 201907010000 make_sfc_climo 175822 SUCCEEDED 0 1 38.0 201907010000 get_extrn_ics 175806 SUCCEEDED 0 1 37.0 201907010000 get_extrn_lbcs 175807 SUCCEEDED 0 1 53.0 201907010000 make_ics 175825 SUCCEEDED 0 1 99.0 201907010000 make_lbcs 175826 SUCCEEDED 0 1 90.0 201907010000 run_fcst 175937 RUNNING - 0 0.0 201907010000 run_post_f000 - - - - - 201907010000 run_post_f001 - - - - - 201907010000 run_post_f002 - - - - - 201907010000 run_post_f003 - - - - - 201907010000 run_post_f004 - - - - - 201907010000 run_post_f005 - - - - - 201907010000 run_post_f006 - - - - -